openboxes/openboxes/docs/installation/ubuntu1804/tomcat.md

 WantedBy=multi-user.target
 ```

 !!! note
     You will likely encounter OutOfMemoryErrors with Tomcat's default memory settings.

-    You may be able to get away with using 256m as the max heap size, but 512m is a good setting, even for production environments.
-Using more memory will allow you to cache more data, but does not always result in a better performing application.
-So there's no need in getting carried away.
-We've been using about 1024m in production for over a year and that suits us fine.
+    You may be able to get away with using 256m as the max heap size, but 512m is a good setting,
+    even for production environments.

-If you are in a limited memory environment (like an EC2 t2.micro which only has 1GB of memory) you will need to reduce
+If you are in a limited memory environment (like an EC2 t2.micro which only has 1GB of memory) you
-your memory settings a little more.
+will need to reduce your memory settings a little more.
 ```
 Environment='CATALINA_OPTS=-Xms128m -Xmx256m -XX:MaxPermSize=128m -Djava.security.egd=file:/dev/./urandom -server -XX:+UseParallelGC'
 ```